About Greensburg

 Criminal Records

 Criminal records in Green County cover a range of documentation, including felony and misdemeanor charges, traffic violations, and entries in the sex offender registry.
-These records are maintained by the Green County Sheriff's Office and the Kentucky State Police.
-Residents can conduct background checks through the Kentucky Court of Justice's online portal or by contacting the Kentucky Bureau of Investigation.
+Residents can conduct background checks through the Kentucky Court of Justice's online portal or by contacting the Kentucky State Police.

 Vital Records